 Why Replace Missing Teeth With Dental Implants?

 Thanks to their aesthetic appearance and ability to function just like natural teeth, dental implants have revolutionized tooth replacement in a number of life-changing ways.
 Dental implants consist of a metal screw (typically titanium) that serves as the root of a missing tooth and a lifelike crown, bridge, or denture restoration.
-These tooth replacements imbed into the jawbone for stability and biting power when placed at the hands of a skilled implant dentist, like Dr. Steven Schwartz.
+These tooth replacements imbed into the jawbone for stability and biting power when completed by our skilled dentists at Advanced Dentistry of Centre County.
 If you or a loved one have missing teeth or need a tooth extraction, schedule your visit at our State College, PA office.

 Are You a Good Candidate?